George Biddle: Society Freed Through Justice

 Biddle's best known work is in the mural Society Freed Through Justice, five fresco panels in fifth-floor stairway of the Robert F. Kennedy Department of Justice Building in Washington, D.C., produced under the U.S. Treasury Department's Section of Painting and Sculpture.
 At the time of Biddle's death in 1973, New York Times art critic John Canaday called the mural "the best he ever did.
 It depicted the everyday people of this country with extraordinary dignity, and it still stands up today."

-Personal
+Personal life

 George Biddle's brother was Francis Biddle (1886–1968), who was Attorney General of the United States.
 During Francis' tenure as the Attorney General, the new Department of Justice Building opened featuring murals painted by George that incorporated Francis' image in the "Life of the Law" mural.
 George Biddle was married three times: